metabase/metabase/docs/developers-guide/driver-changelog.md

 # Driver Interface Changelog

+## Metabase 0.43.0

+- The `:expressions` map in an MBQL query now uses strings as keys rather than keywords (see .
+You only need to be concerned with this if you are accessing or manipulating this map directly.
+Drivers deriving from `:sql` implementing `->honeysql` for `[<driver> :expression]` may need to be updated.
+A utility function, `metabase.mbql.util/expression-with-name`, has been available since at least Metabase 0.35.0 and handles both types of keys.
+It is highly recommended that you use this function rather than accessing `:expressions` directly, as doing so can make your driver compatible with both 0.42.0 and with 0.43.0 and newer.

+## Metabase 0.42.0

 Changes in Metabase 0.42.0 affect drivers that derive from `:sql` (including `:sql-jdbc`).
 Non-SQL drivers likely will require no changes.